-The Company's disposition of the eBrevia, Inc. ("eBrevia") business closed on December 1, 2023, and the Company received net cash proceeds of \$0.5 million, resulting in a loss of \$6.1 million, which was recognized in other operating loss (income), net on the audited Consolidated Statements of Operations for the year ended December 31, 2023.
+The Company's disposition of the eBrevia, Inc. ("eBrevia") business closed on December 1, 2023, and the Company received net cash proceeds of \$0.5 million, resulting in a loss of \$6.1 million, which was recognized in other operating (income) loss, net on the audited Consolidated Statements of Operations for the year ended December 31, 2023.
 The operating results of eBrevia prior to the disposition, as well as the loss on sale, are included within the CM-SS operating segment.

-The Company's disposition of the EdgarOnline ("EOL") business closed on November 9, 2022, and the Company received net cash proceeds of \$3.3 million, resulting in a loss of \$0.7 million, which was recognized in other operating loss (income), net on the audited Consolidated Statements of Operations for the year ended December 31, 2022.
+The Company's disposition of the EdgarOnline ("EOL") business closed on November 9, 2022, and the Company received net cash proceeds of \$3.3 million, resulting in a loss of \$0.7 million, which was recognized in other operating (income) loss, net on the audited Consolidated Statements of Operations for the year ended December 31, 2022.
 The operating results of EOL prior to the disposition, as well as the loss on sale, are included within the CM-SS operating segment.

 Note 4.
-Goodwill and Other Intangible Assets, net
+Goodwill